Nveatch/Chess_Games_Group_Analysis/README.md

 6. In PgAdmin, datasets merged into one table

-7a.
-Dataset imported into Tableau to answer statistical analysis questions
+7. Dataset imported into Tableau to answer statistical analysis questions/create visualizations

-7b.
-Dataset imported back into jupyter notebook to perform machine learning analysis
+8. Dataset imported back into jupyter notebook to perform machine learning analysis

-8. Visualizations from Tableau combined with machine learning analysis on google slides for final presentation
+9. Visualizations from Tableau combined with machine learning analysis on google slides for final presentation

 ## Datasets
 For our analysis we used 3 different chess datasets sourced from Kaggle: